National Events 2020

-The National Championships 16u, 14u and 12u are the top level age group events in NZ for the junior players and are held in January each year.
+The National Championships 16u, 14u and 12u are the top level age group events in NZ for the junior players and are also held in December each year.

 Regions and Associations host Open and Junior events throughout the year which are sanctioned on the Tennis NZ Calendar.
 In addition there are a variety of local competitions at facilities throughout the country.

 The Junior Masters tournaments are designed to give all aspiring juniors in New Zealand a clear competitive pathway.

 The Junior Masters tournaments are designed to give all aspiring juniors in New Zealand a clear competitive pathway.
 These tournaments will provide competitive matches for junior players of all standards.
 An online Points Race status page is on the Match Hub website.
 The Race points are continually updated as tournaments are completed

 The points race runs across the 12, 14 and 16 & Under age groups, with 6 Tier 2 and 50 Tier 3 events across the 6 regions of New Zealand.
 Results from individual National events will be classed as a Tier 1 tournament.